For successful completion of the course, MPhil students must submit the following written work for examination:

 If you experience personal or other difficulties that interfere with your work, you should consult your supervisor and/or College Tutor in good time for advice and assistance.
 In exceptional circumstances, a case for late submission may be made through these authorities, but it must reach the Graduate Administrator well before the deadline.
 In extreme cases personal problems may require periods of intermission of studies.

-Please also note that the word counts for essays and theses are strict.
+Please also note that the word counts for essays and dissertations are strict.
 There are upper limits and you must not exceed them.
-The Division reserves the right to request a disk copy of the essay or thesis to verify the word count.
+The Division reserves the right to check the Word copy of the essay or dissertation to verify the word count.
+Set essays or dissertations that exceed the limits will be penalised by 5 marks, regardless of the length of excess.

 Formally, this is a pass/ fail course.
 The standard for a pass begins at 60.
 Internally we note the difference between a pass (60-69) and a high pass (70-74), and a mark above 75 is awarded a distinction.

-The thesis is weighted insofar as it is a separate element, which must be passed; a candidate may carry one fail mark in any element other than the thesis provided there are compensating marks.
+The dissertation is weighted insofar as it is a separate element, which must be passed; a candidate may carry one fail mark in any element other than the dissertation provided there are compensating marks.

 If you wish to proceed to doctoral research you will normally be expected to achieve a strong high pass (73) overall.
 Your exact academic condition will be clarified if you are successful in your application to the PhD programme.